- Enable Chat Notifications

 CircleCI has integrated chat notifications, automated email notifications, and web notifications.
-For Slack and Email, notifications are delivered on the success or failure of a workflow.
-Otherwise, notifications are delivered for each job for all other notification platforms.
+Slack and Email notifications are delivered on the success or failure of a workflow.
+IRC notifications are delivered for each job.
 Consider the minimal CircleCI config below:

-version: 2 jobs: build: docker: - image: circleci/<language>:<version TAG> steps: - checkout - run: <command> test: docker: - image: circleci/<language>:<version TAG> steps: - checkout - run: <command> workflows: version: 2 build_and_test: # < Slack and Email notifications will be delivered for workflows jobs: # All other notification integrations (HipChat, IRC, etc) will receive notification for each job. - build - test
+version: 2 jobs: build: docker: - image: circleci/<language>:<version TAG> steps: - checkout - run: <command> test: docker: - image: circleci/<language>:<version TAG> steps: - checkout - run: <command> workflows: version: 2 build_and_test: # < Slack and Email notifications will be delivered for workflows jobs: # IRC integrations will receive notification for each job. - build - test

 Continue reading to learn how each notification type (chat, email, and web) is configurable.

 CircleCI supports Slack and IRC notifications.
 Configure chat notifications on the Project Settings > Chat Notifications page of the CircleCI application using the in-app instructions and links for each chat app.
 To access the Chatroom Integrations page for a project, first select Settings from the main sidebar, then Projects under the Organization menu, then click the settings icon associated with your project:

 Set or Change Email Notifications

 Use the Notifications page of the CircleCI application to set or change your default email address for notifications, to turn off email notifications, or get a notification email for every build.

 Email notifications will look like the following:

 Enable Web Notifications